 If the issue is not satisfactorily resolved at the course level or the student does not feel comfortable bringing this to the course instructional staff, they should raise the concern with their department chair/program director or the director of undergraduate studies (DUS) or director of graduate studies (DGS).
 If the student is not familiar with who holds these positions in their department, the information is available on the department’s website or on the Stanford Bulletin for their department.

-If the issue is not satisfactorily resolved at the department/program level or the student does not feel comfortable bringing it there, the student should raise the concern with the school dean’s office.
+If the issue is not satisfactorily resolved at the department/program level the student should raise the concern with the school dean’s office.

 The Office of Community Standards (OCS) is also available for consultation.